-The bottom of the window provides keys for frequently used commands: Rec starts a new data set (Record), Fo,Fm determines maximum PS II photochemical yield, Clock starts repetitive triggering of saturation pulses or an automated experimental routine, and Mark opens the window "New Marker" in which the letter saved with each saturation pulse analysis ("mark") can be defined.
+The bottom of the window provides keys for frequently used commands: Rec starts a new data set (Record), Fo,Fm determines maximum PS II photochemical yield, Clock starts repetitive triggering of saturation pulses, or an automated experimental routine, and Mark opens the window "New Marker".
+A "Mark" is a letter saved with each saturation pulse analysis.